 About Duties and Rights for Medicaid Patients in Alabama

 The rights of all recipients of Medicaid coverage is recognized by all healthcare providers in Alabama.
 Patient courtesy and respect can be expected with all types of Medicaid insurance.
 Patients will be informed of any rules or regulations that apply to their conduct, as well as diagnosis, treatment options, alternatives, risks and prognosis.
 Finding out if the facility accepts the Medicare assignment rate is a must for any beneficiary of Medicaid coverage.

 While the names might be similar, what is offered by both types of medical insurance is actually quite different.
-Medicare is suited to beneficiary’s aged 65 and over, whereas the public-assistance program known as Medicaid is suited to Americans old and young.
+Medicare is suited to beneficiaries who are 65 years of age or older, whereas the public-assistance program known as Medicaid is suited to Americans old and young.
 A recipient living in Alabama may qualify for one, both or none of the insurance programs.

 Before Medicaid costs can be estimated, four key items are assessed that set each healthcare option apart and simplify the decision to become an enrollee.
 These include:

 - Structure – Each state sets its own standards for Medicaid, whereas the federal government sets the standards for Medicare.